Chaotic-X/RWBC_2020/week_01/README.md

 **Love to draw, paint, sketch.
 If I am not being creative in some way, my wife says I get cranky :/ So I always try to be doing somethign artistic.
 I do contract design and illstration**

 _Interests:_
-**Tech, computers, Anime, Japanese (lived there for 2 years, forgotten a good portion of it.
-Was fluent at one point)**
+**Art, Tech, computers, Anime, Japan (lived there for 2 years, 20 years ago.
+I was fluent in Japanese at one point.
+However, I have forgotten a good portion of it. )**